herilshah/Javascript-Projects/README.md

 4. **Number Guessing Game**: Test your guessing skills with this interactive game.
 Try to guess the random number between 1 and 100 within 10 attempts.
 Are you up for the challenge?

+5. **Bubble Game**: A fun and challenging game where you need to click on bubbles with numbers matching the "hit" number to score points within a limited time.
+Play it [here](https://bubble-game-hs.netlify.app/).

 ## How to Use

 1. Clone or download this repository to your local machine.